nadavrot/arpfloat/README.md

 There are excellent resources out there, some of which are referenced in the code:

 * Books:
     * Handbook of Floating-Point Arithmetic 2010th by Jean-Michel Muller et al.
     * Elementary Functions: Algorithms and Implementation by Jean-Michel Muller.
 * Papers:
-    * How to print floating-point numbers accurately
+    * How to print floating-point numbers accurately by Steele, White.
+    * What Every Computer Scientist Should Know About Floating-Point Arithmetic by David Goldberg.
-* Other excellent software implementations: APFloat by Neil Booth, RYU, newlib, musl, etc.
+* Other excellent software implementations: APFloat, RYU, libBF, newlib, musl, etc.

 ### License